nictki/Battmon/README.md

 * set custom battery level values
 * choose if you want hibernate, suspend or shutdown on minimal battery level
 * pop-up notifications
-* ...
- (more options can be given through the command line)
+* ... and more options can be given through the command line (run ./battmon.py -h/--help)

 #### Prerequisites:
 * **[python](http://python.org/download/)**: for **really basic functionality** (python-3+ and python-2.7+ are supported)